Chihuahua (song): Background

 The song "Chihuahua" is based on Latin pop hit single of the same name by Louis Oliveira and His Bandodalua Boys.

 Hit success and releases

 The song became the sixth best-selling single of the 21st century in France, with 1.020.000 units sold.

 "Chihuahua" also features on DJ BoBo's compilations Chihuahua (2002) and Greatest Hits (2006), and on the live albums Live in Concert (2003) and Vampires Are Alive – The Show (2008).

 Videoclip and usage in the media

-There were two music videos, the first one having been produced as an animated feature.
+There were two music videos, the first (and most well-known) one having been produced as an animated feature.

 The song, which was accompanied with a choreographed dance, was used for a French TV advert for Coca-Cola.
 In Beverly Hills Chihuahua, “Chihuahua” is used as the main theme for the movie that is also used in its sequels Beverly Hills Chihuahua 2 and Beverly Hills Chihuahua 3: Viva La Fiesta!.